AparGarg99/RPSGame/README.md

 # Overview 📚
 ## ✔️Abstract
 A rock-paper-scissors game using live video feed from the camera.
-Transfer learning was used to fine-tune SSD_mobilenet_v2, a pre-trained Tensorflow Object Detection (TFOD) model, to classify and localize 3 hand gestures.
+Transfer learning was used to fine-tune SSD_mobilenet_v2, a pre-trained Tensorflow Object Detection (TFOD) model, to detect and recognize the hand gestures.
 OpenCV library was used for all camera related operations.

 *Initially I trained the model on less images and epochs.
 Since the results were not good, I tuned the model by adding more variety of images and training on more epochs.*